 Clyde's next release, "Treasure Of Love," issued to coincide with his release from the army in 1956, became a #1 R&B hit (#16 Pop).
 (When I first heard the song, I had no idea who Clyde McPhatter was.
 Since learning what Clyde's voice was capable of, I haven't been able to understand the success of "Treasure Of Love," a song that didn't use any of the vocal gymnastics that his fans expected from him.)

-Clyde went on to have a string of hits for Atlantic: "Without Love (There Is Nothing)" (one of the most introspective songs of the day), "Just To Hold My Hand" (which was as sneakily double-entendre as his "Do Something For Me" had been back in 1951), "Long, Lonely Nights" (which went to #1, eclipsing the original by Lee Andrews & the Hearts), "Come What May," "A Lover's Question" (another #1), "Lovey Dovey" (a reprise of the Clovers' 1954 hit), "Since You've Been Gone," and "You Went Back On Your Word."
+Clyde went on to have a string of hits for Atlantic: "Without Love (There Is Nothing)" (one of the most introspective songs of the day), "Just To Hold My Hand" (which was as sneakily double-entendre as his "Do Something For Me" had been back in 1951), "Long, Lonely Nights" (which went to #1, eclipsing the original by Lee Andrews and the Hearts), "Come What May," "A Lover's Question" (another #1), "Lovey Dovey" (a reprise of the Clovers' 1954 hit), "Since You've Been Gone," and "You Went Back On Your Word."
 1957 even saw Clyde in one of Alan Freed's movies: "Mr. Rock And Roll."

 One of my favorite Clyde McPhatter songs from this period is 1957's "No Love Like Her Love."
 In 1957 I couldn't figure out which of the two girls he was singing to ("pronoun problems," as Daffy Duck would say), and years later, I still can't.
 However, I've always felt that it's one of his best.